Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 The stomach lining is composed of unique materials that maintain a **fluffy texture**.
 However, it is specifically evolved to be highly sensitive to absorbing various types of energy and interacting with light, evidenced by its grayish hue.

 * **Thermal Insulation:** The stomach features advanced thermal insulation, preventing body heat from overwhelming the interior.
 This creates an environment that is significantly less suffocating than a standard stomach.
+* **Atmospheric Quality:** This insulation also assists in filtering her breath, ensuring it reaches the stomach as **pure, fresh air**, further improving the comfort of the internal space.
 * **The Black Fluid:** Instead of gastric acid, the stomach contains a specialized black liquid.
 Its primary purpose is to absorb dark energy (or any interacting energy).
 Upon contact with a living being, this fluid induces a **deep sleep** to facilitate the energy drainage process.

 #### Luminescent Energy Absorption